iuridiniz/drg-play/README.rst

 Overview of pipeline
 ====================

-This program is a processing chain that can be summarised as follows:
+This program is a processing chain that can be summarized as follows:

     DRG input file → convert DRG into SBA → Convert SBA into RAW audio → system sound output